 Breast cancer is the most common type of cancer in the UK.
-Most women diagnosed with breast cancer are over the age of 50, but younger women can also get breast cancer.
+Most women diagnosed with breast cancer are over 50, but younger women can also get it.
 In rare cases, men can also be diagnosed with breast cancer.

 About one in eight women are diagnosed with breast cancer during their lifetime.
 There’s a good chance of recovery if a breast cancer is detected in its early stages.

 The two most common forms of breast cancer are:

 - Non-invasive: Some cells in the lining of the ducts of the breast tissue have started to turn into cancer cells.
 It hasn’t yet spread outside the ducts into the surrounding breast tissue.
 It’s usually found during a routine mammogram (breast screening) and rarely shows as a breast lump.

 - Invasive: The most common type of breast cancer.
 The cancer cells have grown through the ducts/lobules into the surrounding breast tissue.
 An invasive breast cancer has the potential to spread to other areas of the body.
 This doesn’t mean that it has or will spread, and treatment aims to reduce the risk of this happening.
 The main type of invasive breast cancer develops in the cells that line the breast ducts.

 There are other types of breast cancer and further information about these can be found on Breast Cancer Care’s website

 Our unit provides diagnostic and treatment services for benign breast conditions and breast cancer.
 These may come as GP referrals or via the breast screening programme.

 We work in partnership with the Royal Marsden Hospital and with the support of our breast care nurses team, we provide an integrated, comprehensive and sympathetic care pathway.

 We aim to see everyone suspected of having breast cancer within one week of the referral to the unit, and within a maximum of two weeks, via our one-stop clinics.